cypress-io/cypress-documentation/content/guides/tooling/visual-testing.md

 ## Functional vs visual testing

-Cypress is a _functional_ Test Runner.
+Cypress is a _functional_ application.
 It drives the web application the way a user would, and checks if the app _functions_ as expected: if the expected message appears, an element is removed, or a CSS class is added after the appropriate user action.
 A typical Cypress test, for example, can check if a